DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 #### Enhancements

 - BCv14 App - The BCv14 release 3.6.0 was translated to French FRA and released as 3.6.0.1.
-The translation was applied to this release only and not to other future releases.
+The translation was applied to this release only, released as v3.6.0.1 and was not applied to other future releases.

 ### 3.6.0